Michigan Wolverines football: Yost era (1901–1928)

-Harry Kipke (1929–1937)
+Kipke years (1929–1937)

 In 1929, Harry Kipke, a former player under Yost, took over as head coach.
 From 1930 to 1933, Kipke returned Michigan to prominence.
 During that stretch, Michigan won the Big Ten title every year and the national championship in 1932 and 1933.
 In 1932, quarterback and future College Football Hall of Famer Harry Newman was a unanimous first-team All-American, and the recipient of the Douglas Fairbanks Trophy as Outstanding College Player of the Year (predecessor of the Heisman Trophy), and the Helms Athletic Foundation Player of the Year Award, the Chicago Tribune Silver Football trophy as the Most Valuable Player in the Big Ten Conference.
 During this span Kipke's teams only lost one game, to Ohio State.
 After 1933, however, Kipke's teams compiled a 12–22 record from 1934 to 1937.
 The 1934 Michigan team only won one game, against Georgia Tech in a controversial contest.
 Georgia Tech coach and athletic director W. A. "Bill" Alexander refused to allow his team to take the field if Willis Ward, an African-American player for Michigan, stepped on the field.
 Michigan conceded, and the incident reportedly caused Michigan player Gerald R. Ford to consider quitting the team.
 Overall, Kipke posted a 49–26–4 record at Michigan, winning four conference championships and two national championships.

-Fritz Crisler (1938–1947)
+Crisler years (1938–1947)

 In 1938, Michigan hired Fritz Crisler as Kipke's successor.
 Crisler had been head coach of the Princeton Tigers and reportedly wasn't excited to leave Princeton.
 Michigan invited him to name his price, and Crisler demanded what he thought would be unacceptable: the position of athletic director when Yost stepped down and the highest salary in college football.
 Michigan accepted, and Crisler became the new head coach of the Michigan football program.